engali94/groq_swift/README.md

 [![CI](https://github.com/engali94/groq_swift/actions/workflows/ci.yml/badge.svg)](https://github.com/engali94/groq_swift/actions/workflows/ci.yml)
 [![Documentation](https://img.shields.io/badge/docs-github.io-blue.svg)](https://engali94.github.io/groq_swift/documentation/groqswift/)

+> ⚠️ This is a community-maintained library and is not officially supported by Groq.

 A Swift SDK for the Groq API, providing a convenient way to interact with Groq's language models in Swift applications.
 The SDK is designed to work on both Apple platforms and Linux.

 ## Demo App